 The expeditionary design and flexibility of the the 352nd SOSS is regularly showcased and highlighted by its ability to operate simultaneously in multiple locations.
 The squadron's "can-do" attitude allows the group commander to focus on mission accomplishment and project specialized air power in the EUCOM area of responsibility and elsewhere.

-The 7th Special Operations Squadron operates the MC-130H and CV-22, executing night, adverse weather, long-range troop transport and resupply operations into potentially hazardous areas.
+The 7th Special Operations Squadron operates the CV-22B Osprey, executing night, adverse weather, long-range troop transport and resupply operations into potentially hazardous areas.
 The squadron also supports noncombatant evacuation, humanitarian relief and other operations.
-The Combat Talon II and Osprey are employed using a combination of terrain-following radar, high-precision avionics and sensors, and electronic countermeasures.
+The Ospreys are employed using a combination of terrain-following radar, high-precision avionics and sensors, and electronic countermeasures.

-The 67th Special Operations Squadron operates the MC-130J to provide precise, reliable, flexible and responsive specialized air mobility.
-Utilizing night vision goggles, the aircraft penetrate potentially hazardous areas to conduct single-or multi-ship transport and resupply of military forces via airdrop or airland operations and aerial refueling of vertical lift assets.
+The 67th Special Operations Squadron operates the MC-130J Commando II to provide precise, reliable, flexible and responsive specialized air mobility.
+Utilizing night vision goggles, the aircraft penetrate potentially hazardous areas to conduct single-or multi-ship infiltration, exfiltration, and resupply of special operations forces via airdrop or airland operations, and conduct long range refueling operations of SOF vertical lift assets.
 The squadron also supports information operations, humanitarian relief, medical evacuations and noncombatant evacuations.